-Porte de Lyon (France) is almost the half-way mark of the 2,300+ kilometre drive from Italy to the UK.
+Porte de Lyon, France is almost the half-way mark of the over 2,300-kilometre drive from Italy to the UK.
 The objective is to drive the whole distance in 9 days.

-A couple of reasons for rushing this drive in 9 days: it’s winter so snow about, need to be kind to Reg (older motorhome); and my Schengen visa expired (I’m illegal).
+A couple of reasons for rushing this drive in 9 days is that it’s winter so snow about and need to be kind to Reg (older motorhome), but also my Schengen visa expired – I’m illegal.

-After a chilly -3°C overnight in Porte de Lyon, a wonderfully hot shower in the amazingly warm ablution block, was welcomed.
-The best site so far in France.
+After a chilly -3°C overnight in Porte de Lyon, a wonderfully hot shower in the amazingly warm ablution block, is welcomed.
+The Indigo is the best site so far in France.

-Picked up the fresh baguette (€1) from reception, cleaned and packed up Reg, made baguette sandwiches for the road, and left at around 10:30hrs.
-Amazing what you can do when you get up before 10:00hrs.
+Picking up the fresh baguette (€1) from reception, cleaning and packing up Reg, then making baguette sandwiches for the road, we leave at around 10:30am – amazing what you can do when you get up before 10:00am.

-Stopped for a coffee, toilet-stop, and to eat our baguettes, then back on our merry way once more.
+Stopping for a coffee, toilet-stop, and to eat baguettes, head back on our merry way once more.

 Searching for the non-existent AIRES site

-Annoyed, we left the AIRES address and drove down the road a little.
-With everything closed, I decided to ask a local on the street about any campsites in this tiny sleepy village; she pointed to one in front of our noses.
+Annoyed, we leave the AIRES address and drive down the road a little.
+With everything closed, I decide to ask a local on the street about any campsites in this tiny sleepy village – she points to one directly in front of our noses.

-This site one was one of the closed ones at this time of year but I walked in and spoke with the owner.
-Kind enough to let us stay the night although closed, she must of saw the look of desperation on my face.
+This site is closed at this time of year but I walk in and speak with the owner.
+Kind enough to let us stay the night although closed, she must of seen the look of desperation on my face.

-Although the showers are off, the power is on, and her husband kindly gave us water as all the taps are winterised.
+Although the showers are off the power is on and her husband kindly gives us water in a container, as all the taps are winterised.

 Diesel: €38.75 @ €0.977/litre (Esso)